 I have a sensory seeker, which means I have a kid who loves to move and groove.
 She loves to jump, swing, run, body check me, be squeezed–anything that provides input to her body, she craves.
 When she was a toddler, she would run around the house clutching an object in each hand and hum a very low guttural hum.
 It took me quite some time to realize that she did that because the vibration she could feel in her chest from that particular tone felt good to her.

 Prior to getting the autism diagnosis, we were told she had a sensory processing disorder.
 Knowing absolutely nothing about that, I turned to the internet to research how we could help.
-I came across the SPD Foundation which had a great search tool to find providers.
+I came across the SPD Foundation which had a great search tool to find providers, as well as what to look for when selecting a provider.
 We hooked up with a wonderful OT who helped us understand the type of input that our daughter needed.
 She craved vestibular (the sense of movement centered in the inner ear) and proprioceptive (sensations from joints, muscles and connective tissues that lead to body awareness) input.
 While working with this OT, we rapidly understood that we were going to have to make quite a few changes in our home in order to meet her sensory needs.
 We had plenty of incentive, as we saw that with the right input, she looked absolutely blissful.
 In fact, she would even stop humming (or should it be called grumming?
 I mean it was a groan/hum combo after all).

 Initially we were given recommendations to peruse websites dedicated to pediatric occupational and physical therapy needs.
 Have you ever seen those sites?
 I’m sure you have.
 They are amazing with very cool equipment that you have to rob a bank in order to buy.
 In less than twenty minutes the only thought in my head was “not going to happen.”